Check out the recent KUT story on Wild Basin research!

 At St. Edward’s University Wild Basin Creative Research Center, students do research in a living laboratory and enjoy significant benefits.
 Here you can:

-- Do robust research at an innovative field station within a 227-acre nature preserve
+- Conduct rigorous research at an innovative field station within a 227-acre nature preserve

 - Receive support from dedicated faculty and staff for your research